The Diabetic Brain

 In this article, I’ll cover

-- The role of insulin in your brain
+- The role of Fat Storing Hormone in your brain

 - The type of fuel your brain prefers to sugar

 - How you can stimulate your body to release your brain’s preferred fuel